 When a person is at risk for developing Obstructive Sleep Apnea, generally, but not in every case, the following risk factors are present.
 The list below was featured on Harvard University’s official website for healthy sleep:

-- Obesity: approximately two-thirds of people with OSA are overweight or obese3
+- Obesity: approximately two-thirds of people with OSA are overweight or obese

-- Small lower jaw and certain other facial configurations3
+- Small lower jaw and certain other facial configurations

 Some of these risk factors, like family history, large tonsils, a small lower jaw, and a large neck circumference are all purely genetic and can lead to developing Obstructive Sleep Apnea later in life.
 Other risk factors, like obesity and alcohol consumption at bedtime, are both factors that, most of the time, we have some control over, though it can vary drastically from person to person.